danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 sls deploy --region eu-west-1 --stage prod
 ```

-### 5. Trigger another transcoder job
+### 5. Upload another WebM audio file

-When Serverless is done deploying, upload a WebM file to the input bucket.
+When Serverless is done deploying, upload another WebM file to the input bucket.<br/>
 But why does the output bucket remain empty?
 Where's the MP3 file?

 Lets find out why this is happening by checking the Lambda function's log files in the AWS web console: